luizagit/Picturesque-MS4/README.md

 ## The Goal of This Website

-The idea behind Picturesque project was building an e-commerce web application targeting my personal photos that will feature the ability to filter based on desired photography category, a live functional payment system, a complete authentication ecosystem that includes email confirmation and user profile, finally real time notifications to complete our user's experience.
+The idea behind Picturesque project was building an e-commerce web application targeting my husband's personal photos that will feature the ability to filter based on desired photography category, a live functional payment system, a complete authentication ecosystem that includes email confirmation and user profile, finally real time notifications to complete our user's experience.

 The web application is carved into the following sections:
 - Home page.
 It presents what the website has to offer by inviting the user to explore the photo collections